lcontami/ecpy/docs/source/dev_guide/glossary.rst

 Glossary and principle
 ======================

-Ecpy is built a a plugin-application.
+Ecpy is built as a plugin-application.
 Each functionality is contributed by a plugin which is mounted at application start-up (or later) and can be unmounted.
 This adds a bit of complexity to the application but a lot of flexibility.
 This section will introduce some notions and definitions which